MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 ```

 Then in this function, we get its value by calling `ctx.GetHeader` and pass
-in the authorization header key.
+in the `authorizationHeaderKey`.
 If the authorization header is empty, or in
 the other words, its length is `0`, then it means that the client doesn't
 provide this header.
 In this case, we create a new error with this message:
 "authorization header is not provided".
 Then we call `ctx.AbortWithStatusJSON`.